docutils/docutils/docutils/docs/user/latex.rst

    In `raw LaTeX`_ and `custom style sheets`_, the `DTP point` must be specified as "bp", while "pt" is interpreted as `LaTeX point`.

-The default length unit (added by Docutils to length specifications without unit) is the "DTP point".

 .. _length units: ../ref/rst/restructuredtext.html#length-units